BestTimesToVisit.com Logo

 money

 Negotiate prices, especially in markets and with taxi drivers.
 It's common practice in La Paz, and you can often get a better deal.
-For larger purchases, having some Bolivianos (BOB) on hand is useful, but credit cards are accepted in many tourist areas.
+Always carry smaller Bolivianos bills; larger denominations can be harder to use in smaller establishments.

 transport

-Use the Teleferico cable car system to get around – it's cheap, efficient, and offers stunning views of the city.
-Download the 'Mi Teleférico' app to check schedules and plan your routes.
-Avoid taxis at night in less populated areas.
+Use the Teleferico cable car system – it's affordable, offers stunning views, and connects many parts of the city.
+Download the 'Mi Teleférico' app for schedules and routes; it's much more efficient than relying on taxis for longer distances.

 safety

 Be aware of your surroundings, especially at night and in crowded areas.
-Stick to well-lit streets and avoid displaying expensive jewelry or electronics.
-Consider using Uber or registered taxi services instead of hailing cabs on the street.
+Avoid displaying expensive jewelry or electronics.
+Consider using Uber or registered taxis, especially after dark, and always confirm the fare beforehand.

 culture

 Learn a few basic Spanish phrases – even a simple 'Buenos días' or 'Gracias' goes a long way.
-Bolivians appreciate the effort, and it can enhance your interactions.
+Bolivians appreciate the effort, and it can enhance your interactions and experiences.
 Also, be mindful of altitude sickness; take it easy on your first day and stay hydrated.

 food